 Family groups go kayaking, diving and snorkelling.
 We also offer them donkey and horse-riding tours.

-What's more, we organise group tours to Northern Cyprus for all those interested.
+What's more, we organise group tours to the part of Cyprus occupied by Turkey for all those interested.
 It's a region rich in cultural monuments from the Lusignan era, etc. There are also several eco-settlements there in the Karpass region.